JasmineIsHere/sbs-iot-data-generator/README.md

 ## Run the script on Amazon EC2 Instance

-If for some reason you are unable to run this script on your local machine, or prefer to host it externally, you can run it from an Amazon EC2 instance.
+To run it from an Amazon EC2 instance.
 Follow these steps:

 1. Create an IAM role with a policy that gives access to IoT (example: AWSIoTFullAccess)
 2. Launch a new EC2 instance and assign it the IoT IAM role at launch
 3. Login to the EC2 instance and change to root user `sudo su`
 4. Set your default region and output format in `aws configure`
+> Access Key ID: \<your access key> <br>
+Secret Access Key: \<your secret access key> <br>
-- default region: ap-southeast-1
+Default region: ap-southeast-1 <br>
-- output format: json
+Default output format: json
 5. Upload `sbs.py` file to EC2, or `nano sbs.py`, copy the entire script, save and exit
 6. ~~Make sure you have boto3 installed.
 If not, type `pip install boto3`~~
 7. ~~Run `python sbs.py`~~
+6. Check if you have pip with `pip --version`
+7. Use pip to install Pipenv: `pip install --user pipenv`
+8. Install boto3 package: `pipenv install boto3`
+9. Run `sbs.py` from ec2: `pipenv run python sbs.py`

+## Retrieve data using IoT Rules:

+1. Go to AWS IoT Rules and create a new rule
+2. Include rule query statement: `SELECT * FROM '/sbs/devicedata/#'`
+> keep the topic filter (/sbs/devicedata/#') the same unless you change it in the sbs.py file
+3. Select what you want to do with the data (action):
+> E.g. Send a message to an SQS queue (but you will have to create the queue in advance)